acse-dc1823/hurricane-satellite-predictor/README.md

 The detailed project explanation and function API can be found [here](https://ese-msc-2023.github.io/acds-the-day-after-tomorrow-debi/).

-This web page is automatically created by a Github action.
+This web page is automatically updated by a Github action.

 ### 3. Environment Setup Guide